AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/manage-relationship-fields.md

 *If you don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
 For information on how a Workfront administrator can change your access level, see [Create or modify custom access levels](../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

-## Considerations about Relationship-type fields
+## Considerations about connecting record types

-* You can create relationship-type fields between the following entities:
+* You can connect the following entities in Maestro:

     * Two operational record types
     * Two taxonomies
     * An operational record type and a taxonomy